 The fire gutted the building at 1222 Overland Ave., and the pipe bomb was found across the street tucked in the door handle of a new unopened business, Kassiani Restaurant, Bakery and Events, 1229 Overland Ave.

-Both buildings are owned by businessman Brek Pilling.
+The restaurant is owned by businessman Brek Pilling and his business partner Brian Tibbets owns the burned buildings.
 He also owns the building south of the one consumed in the fire, which was also damaged by smoke and water.

 Burley Fire Department Chief Shannon Tolman said both vacant buildings are a total loss.